 Irrfan Khan, the Indian-born actor who achieved considerable success in both Bollywood and the west, has died aged 53.
 He had been admitted to the intensive care unit of Mumbai’s Kokilaben hospital on Tuesday with a colon infection.
 The 53-year-old actor had been battling cancer since 2018 and his official spokesperson confirmed on Tuesday that he was under a doctor’s observation.

-In March 2018, he revealed he had been diagnosed with a neuroendocrine tumour, but after extensive treatment he recovered well enough to shoot Angrezi Medium, the film which would turn out to be his last, and whose release this March was cut short because of the coronavirus pandemic.
+In March 2018, he revealed he had been diagnosed with a neuroendocrine tumor, but after extensive treatment, he recovered well enough to shoot Angrezi Medium, the film which would turn out to be his last, and whose release this March was cut short because of the coronavirus pandemic.

 The news of his demise was shared on Twitter by ‘Piku’ director Shoojit Sircar.

 My dear friend Irfaan.
 You fought and fought and fought.
 I will always be proud of you.. we shall meet again.. condolences to Sutapa and Babil.. you too fought, Sutapa you gave everything possible in this fight.
 Peace and Om shanti.
 Irfaan Khan salute,

 Bollywood stars and public figures have shared a mass of tributes in the wake of Slumdog Millionaire actor Irrfan Khan’s tragic death.